TravLord/CMS_CodeSummary/README.md

 # Vertigo Theatre CMS Code Summary -Travis Lord

+### This project was a 2 week internship through the company Prosper I.T Consulting

 ## This project was composed and consisted of the following:

 - Theatre Vertigo web app build.
 They are a portland based theatre company.